Roof Replacement

 Choosing the right material

-The most common replacement material in north-central Minnesota is GAF Timberline HDZ architectural shingles — strong wind and hail ratings, a Lifetime Limited Warranty, and an installed cost of $4.50–$6.50 per square foot.
-For longer service life on a property you plan to keep, standing seam metal runs 40–60 years.
+The most common replacement material for lake homes here is GAF Timberline HDZ architectural shingles — strong wind and hail ratings, a Lifetime Limited Warranty, and an installed cost of $4.50–$6.50 per square foot.
+For a cabin roof that sheds snow instead of holding it, standing seam metal runs 40 to 70 years and is worth pricing as a real option, not just a specialty add-on.
 Natural slate and cedar shake are also available where the structure and budget support them.
-Compare all four materials.
+Compare shingle lines.

 FAQ